By Rian de la Torre. Photography by Deun Ivory

 Until that momentum, I thought that Intersectional Feminism wasn't an attainable goal as a Black woman.
 To me, it felt like a double-edged sword due to the fact that “intersectional” is often times a misused term used by Western gender studies to overlook our struggles, but now I see that it can also be properly used to widen the womanhood sight by making room for other women’s point of views from all different walks of life.

-To find a safe space in the intersection, we need Western Feminists to acknowledge their vantage point in order to develop empathy towards women of other ethnicities.
+To find a safe space in the intersection, we need Western Feminists to acknowledge their vantage point in order to develop empathy toward women of other ethnicities.
 While White women talk about the glass ceiling, the barrier that prevents women from reaching the upper rungs of the corporate world, Black women would talk about the triple glass ceiling because many times we are discriminated for gender, race and class issues simultaneously.

 It is said that the first step to solving a problem is to recognize that we have a problem.
 Whether we like it or not, White Privilege is real, so in order to move forward, the privileged ones must stop looking away and start looking through a marginalized lens to understand us and to stop deciding for us.